Last updated on May 21st, 2020 at 08:54 am

 I used spirulina in this shake for its nutritional punch but also the wonderfully vibrant green it lends the smoothie, but if you don't have it, no matter.
 Without it, the smoothie will simply look more like a chocolate shake and there is nothing wrong with chocolate.
 And chocolate that is good for you?
 Bonus points right there.

 This yum powered chocolate mint smoothie appeals to my inner child and while she's out in the world learning new things and being all brave I figured she deserved a treat.
 Chocolatey, minty and healthy; well, that seems like a just reward, indeed.

 - 1 frozen banana

-- 1 tablespoon maple syrup (more if you like it sweeter)
+- 1-2 tablespoon maple syrup more if you like it sweeter

-- 1 teaspoon spirulina or matcha powder (this will give you the vibrant green colour)
+- 1 teaspoon spirulina or matcha powder (optional)

 - To make the mint smoothie, combine all the ingredients in a blender and blend until smooth.
 Taste and add more maple syrup or peppermint if needed.

 - Place in the fridge while you make the chocolate sauce